exentio/3D-X2_Filament_Dryer_Modding/README.md

 The goal of this repo is to document my progress with modding this dryer and make it available to everyone.

+**In case of possible variants being sold, double check the PCB images and things like IC models from the schematic images.
+I take no responsibility for broken hardware.**

 ### Hardware specifications and other details

 + Rated voltage/power: 24V 2A (48W)